WoSai/shouqianba-doc/en/wap.md

 See each payment channel WAP payment interface description

-<span style="color:red; font-weight: bold;">**</span>：At present, the Upay payment gateway can obtain the latest order payment status by asynchronous callback notification or merchant backend server.
+<span style="color:red; font-weight: bold;">**</span>：At present, Upay gateway can obtain the latest order status by asynchronous callback notification or merchant's backend server.
 It is suggested to use the combination of both to obtain the transaction status, and specifically refer to the web API to pre-create document.

-<span style="color:red; font-weight: bold;">**</span>：arousing the front end payment interface to call the payment channel in the front page, please ensure that you fully understand the related business processes and front-end development interfaces for each payment channel WAP before development.
+<span style="color:red; font-weight: bold;">**</span>：Calling the front-end payment interface to arouse the payment channel modules in the front page, please ensure that you fully understand the related business processes and front-end development interfaces for each payment channel WAP before development.

 ## 3.Api description